GeneralProducts/day-of-code/_posts/2018-09-22-what-is-css.md

 ## Add CSS to override the default style

-You're going to try to override the default style.
-But heads up: it's not going to work at first.
-You will have the opportunity to debug the problem.
+You're going to override the default style with some styles of your own.

 Open the file called _main.css_ in the _assets/css/_ folder: